krugm421/03_CarND-Traffic-Sign-Classifier-Project/README.md

 ### Design and Test a Model Architecture

 #### 1. Preprocessing
-Preprocessing involved normalizing all images to have
+Preprocessing involved initially normalizing all images to have
 * Zero mean
 * Values between -1 and 1

 This can be achieved by `(img - 128)/128`.
+This was done to weight every input feature (in case of an image each pixel) the same way which should increase the convergence speed during leaning.

 #### 2. Model architecture
 My initial model follows the LeNet architecture consists of the following layers: